labex-labs/open-source-labs/python/python-mastery/lab-ex3-7-type-checking-and-interfaces/en/step1.md

 # Adding Type Checking to print_table()

-In this step, you will enhance the `print_table()` function in `tableformat.py` to check if the formatter parameter is a valid `TableFormatter` instance.
-This improves type safety in your code.
+In this step, we're going to make the `print_table()` function in the `tableformat.py` file better.
+We'll add a check to see if the `formatter` parameter is a valid `TableFormatter` instance.
+Why do we need this?
+Well, type checking is like a safety net for your code.
+It helps make sure that the data you're working with is of the right type, which can prevent a lot of hard - to - find bugs.

 ## Understanding Type Checking in Python

-Type checking helps catch errors early by verifying that function parameters are of the expected types.
-In Python, we can use `isinstance()` to check if an object is an instance of a specific class or its subclass.
+Type checking is a really useful technique in programming.
+It allows you to catch errors early in the development process.
+In Python, we often deal with different types of objects, and sometimes we expect a certain type of object to be passed to a function.
+To check if an object is of a specific type or a subclass of it, we can use the `isinstance()` function.
+For example, if you have a function that expects a list, you can use `isinstance()` to make sure the input is indeed a list.

 ## Modifying the print_table() Function

-Open the `tableformat.py` file in the editor and locate the `print_table()` function at the bottom:
+First, open the `tableformat.py` file in your code editor.
+Scroll down to the bottom of the file, and you'll find the `print_table()` function.
+Here's what it looks like initially:

 ```python
 def print_table(data, columns, formatter):